Revolyssup/discoded/README.md

 4. If no such hashcode exists then the request is re-structured and forwarded to GOGLOT API endpoint, which responds with the standard output, standard error, and error.

 5. GOGLOT is a go server which is spun up with the docker.sock of host machine given to it through volumes and for each request, it creates a container for that language, runs the code, flushes the output and a go routine comes and clear the stopped containers while the generated output is sent back to the client.

+Note:- As of now, calls are made to glot api and not goglot, as few things are needed to be improved there, asap it will be integrated.
+No code changes are to be made in the express server as my api request/response are identical with GLOT API.
+I did this for backwards compatibility.
-5. That output is first sent back to the client and then the hashcode along with the output is stored in mongo db & redis for future caching.
+6. That output is first sent back to the client and then the hashcode along with the output is stored in mongo db & redis for future caching.

 ## Few implementation details